 The high-risk groups in both questionnaires had a higher likelihood of having psychiatric symptoms and fear-avoidance beliefs.
 A cross-sectional study of non-specific LBP patients visiting a GP practice, using the Tampa Scale of Kinesiophobia questionnaire10 has also shown a correlation between fear of movement and SBT or ÖMPSQ.
-Similar results with respect to fear of movement have been observed in later cross-cultural validation studies of SBT28,29,30,31,32.
-SBT total and/or psychosocial subscale scores have shown to be associated with LBP-related disability, bothersomeness, catastrophizing, fear of movement, and depression/ depressive symptoms5,29,30,31,32,33,34,35.
-Emotional and behavioural problems were strongly associated with multisiteple musculoskeletal pains in an earlier population-based study365.
+Similar results with respect to fear of movement have been observed in later cross-cultural validation studies of SBT29,30,31,32.
+SBT total and/or psychosocial subscale scores have shown to be associated with LBP-related disability, bothersomeness, catastrophizing, and depression/ depressive symptoms5,29,30,31,32,33,34,35.
+Emotional and behavioural problems were strongly associated with multisite musculoskeletal pains in an earlier population-based study36.
 Associations between the SBT and ÖMPSQ-short risk groups and psychiatric and psychological characteristics, using the HSCL-25, GAD-7, BDI-21, FABQ-P and FABQ-W, have not been studied previously in a population-based study.
 In our study, we applied widely used clinical cut-offs for the analyses.
 We found a clear association between all the tested psychiatric and psychological outcomes and the SBT or ÖMPSQ-short subgroups among both men and women.
 This finding is in concordance with the target of both questionnaires to identify individuals with psychosocial risk factors for prolonged disability.
 Interestingly, the ÖMPSQ-short classified more participants with clinically relevant psychiatric symptoms and fear-avoidance beliefs into the high-risk group than the SBT.
-The SBT seemed to efficiently find individuals with fFear-avoidance beliefs which isare understood as a potentially treatment-modifiable risk factor.
+Fear-avoidance beliefs are understood as a potentially treatment-modifiable risk factor.
 Sensitivity to identifying fear avoidance beliefs was higher when the ÖMPSQ was used, but specificity was much lower than when the SBT was used.
 In the SBT high-risk group, the proportion of individuals with fear avoidance beliefs was greater and the proportion of individuals at a low risk of fear avoidance beliefs was lower than in the ÖMPSQ high-risk group.
-This may explain why the SBTworks is an effective and cost-effective as a screening instrument for targeted care.
-It would be interesting to use both screening instruments (SBT and ÖMPSQ-short) as part of a prevention strategy for patients with a new episode of LBP seeking healthcare in either an occupational or primary care setting in primary care and to evaluate the cost-effectiveness of such a combined screening strategy.
+This may explain why the SBT is an effective and cost-effective screening instrument for targeted care.
+It would be interesting to use both screening instruments (SBT and ÖMPSQ-short) as part of a prevention strategy for patients with a new episode of LBP seeking healthcare in either an occupational or primary care setting and to evaluate the cost-effectiveness of such a combined screening strategy.